-HPD purchased the surveillance software, called “StingRay II” in October 2012 after Houston city council members approved $100,200 in asset forfeiture funds to be used for its purchase.
-The department appears to have obtained the surveillance hardware as early as 2007, according to city council meeting minutes.
+HPD purchased the surveillance software, called “StingRay II” in October 2012 after Houston City Council members approved $100,200 in asset forfeiture funds to be used for its purchase.
+The police department appears to have obtained the surveillance hardware as early as 2007, according to council meeting minutes.

 The department is just one of a growing list of local police departments across the nation which have obtained the technology and have kept its use secret, citing nondisclosure agreements with Harris Corporation, the technology’s manufacturer, and the FBI.

-Houston residents who have nothing to hide from law enforcement should still be concerned about the technology’s use, because, if they happen to be in the same neighborhood as a police target, their information will also be spied upon, and possibly retained by the department for an unspecified amount of time.
+Houston residents who have nothing to hide from law enforcement should still be concerned about the technology’s use, because, if they happen to be in the same neighborhood as a police target, their information will also be swept up, and possibly retained by the department for an unspecified amount of time.

 The portable device is known as a cell site simulator, which collects vast amounts of cellphone data by mimicking a cellphone tower, sending out a faux signal that tricks cellphones nearby into transmitting their locations, and identifying information and communication records — in real time.